Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 TODO...

-#### Picking the right back end scripting solution
+#### Acknowledging the requirement for a back end scripting solution

-None of the above are a one stop shop unfortunately...
+None of the above solutions are a one stop shop unfortunately.
+Unless one is building a self contained application in which the data is stored only on the users device, which is quite unusual in the space that I am interested, then there will likely need to be a back end of some kind where data can be stored.
+This is usually a decoupled web service exposed via an API that the application can consume data from and (if required) write data to.

+There are a multitude of options that should be considered here also but, because this is not paramount in breaking ground on development of *the application*, I am going to save that exploration for another dedicated post when the time comes.

 #### Picking the right version control system